South Mission Beach: Geography

-South Mission Beach is bounded in the south and south-west by the Hull River with the North Hill River (a tributary of the Hull River) forming part of its north-western boundary.
+South Mission Beach is bounded in the south and south-west by the Hull River with the North Hull River (a tributary of the Hull River) forming part of its north-western boundary.
 Most of the land in the locality is low-lying (less than 10 metres above sea level) and undeveloped and forms part of the Hull River National Park.
 However, there are some hills along the south-eastern coastline rising to unnamed peaks of up to 120 metres above sea level.
 The only development in the locality is residential along the north-east coast where the land is freehold.

 The locality of South Mission Beach includes the former township of Kenny.